-The aim of the theoretical part of the subject is to introduce students to the history and development of radio, to introduce them theoretically to its characteristics and modes of action and types of radio news.
+Aims of the theoretical part of the subject is to introduce students to the history and development of radio, to introduce them theoretically to its characteristics and modes of action and types of radio news.
 The aims of the practical part of the course are to provide practical insight into the basic rules of the forms of radio communication, and to familiarize students with journalistic forms present in it.

-- " Communication Sciences (Studij) (agencies-the press, 3rd semester, 2nd year) - " Communication Sciences (Studij) (agencies-the press, 3rd semester, 2nd year) - " Communication Sciences (Studij) (agencies-the press, 5th semester, 3rd year) - " Communication Sciences (Studij) (agencies-the press, 5th semester, 3rd year) - " Communication Sciences (Studij) (radio-television, 3rd semester, 2nd year) - " Communication Sciences (Studij) (radio-television, 3rd semester, 2nd year) - " Communication Sciences (Studij) (radio-television, 5th semester, 3rdyear) - " Communication Sciences (Studij) (radio-television, 5th semester, 3rdyear)
+- " Communication Sciences (Studij) (agencies-the press, 3rd semester, 2nd year) - " Communication Sciences (Studij) (agencies-the press, 3rd semester, 2nd year) - " Communication Sciences (Studij) (agencies-the press, 5th semester, 3rd year) - " Communication Sciences (Studij) (agencies-the press, 5th semester, 3rd year) - " Communication Sciences (Studij) (radio-television, 3rd semester, 2nd year) - " Communication Sciences (Studij) (radio-television, 3rd semester, 2nd year) - " Communication Sciences (Studij) (radio-television, 5th semester, 3rd year) - " Communication Sciences (Studij) (radio-television, 5th semester, 3rdyear)

-- Define, explain and apply the basic concepts in the field of radio and radio journalism; - 2.
-Define and use verbal communication as an important tool of radio journalist; - 3.
-Indicate, explain and apply the basic theory of radio as a medium and as radio type of journalism; - 4.
+- I. Define, explain and apply the basic concepts in the field of radio and radio journalism; - 2.
+Define and use verbal communication as a key tool of radio journalist; as well as written communication also as an important element of good radio communication - 3.
+Indicate, understand, explain and apply the basic theory of radio as a medium and as radio type of journalism; - 4.
 List, define and identify different types of radio news; - 5.
-Apply and develop journalistic skills acquired in the classes; - 6.
+Apply and develop journalistic skills acquired in the classes; in other circumstances, not only in the context of radio - 6.
 Demonstrate the ability to effectively work independently and in a team.